kristyanYochev/soton-datashame/ideas.md

 The series of data to fetch.
 The series is a combination of the type of data and the building.
 Find the list of buildings here: <https://data.southampton.ac.uk/time-series>
 The old data uses the format ```elec/b59/ekw``` where ```b59``` is the building code and ```ekw``` is the type of data.
-The new data uses the format ```wsavail/36-lvl04``` The
+The new data uses the format ```wsavail/36-lvl04/units``` where units may be ```units``` or ```ratio```.
+The
 We have found that the majority of buidlings have data up to the very end of 2020.
 Some buildings then have room data up to the present day.
-These rooms seem to be computer rooms
+These rooms seem to be computer rooms.
+Not all data is reliable.

+May be better if we restrict the data to data published before 2021/2020

 ### format

 * html
 * csv
 * json

+### type

+* min
-* jsonp
+* max
-*
+* average

+### resolution

+Only two identified resolutions so far, but can interpolate between them.

+* 3600 - This is for hourly data
+* 86400 - This is for daily data

+### startTime

+Fairly self explanatory.
+The start time of the data to fetch.
+This is in epoch time.